Simmetrics/simmetrics/README.md

 The [StringMetricBuilder](./simmetrics-core/src/main/java/org/simmetrics/builders/StringMetricBuilder.java) is a convenience tool to build string metrics.
 Any class implementing StringMetric, ListMetric, SetMetric or MultisetMetric can be used to build a string metric.
 The builder supports simplification, tokenization, token-filtering, token-transformation, and caching.
 For usage see the [examples section](./simmetrics-example/src/main/java/org/simmetrics/example/StringMetricBuilderExample.java).

-For a terse syntax use `import static org.simmetrics.StringMetricBuilder.with;`
+For a terse syntax use `import static org.simmetrics.builders.StringMetricBuilder.with;`

 ```java
 	String str1 = "This is a sentence.
 It is made of words";